s-annam/aksharamala/README.md

 * **Dynamic Language Support:** Add runtime language detection and mapping support to handle multi-script input dynamically.
 * **API Integration:** Develop REST APIs for transliteration tasks, enabling integration with other tools and systems.

-See the the list of issues and planned enhancements in the Issues section that are more immediate.
-Please reaach out if you are interested in contributing.
+See the the list of issues and planned enhancements in the [Issues](https://github.com/s-annam/aksharamala/issues) section that are more immediate. **Please reach out if you’d like to contribute!**

 ## History
-`aks.go` builds upon the legacy Aksharamala project, originally developed as an Indic transliteration system for Windows 2000/XP.
-By transitioning to Go, `aks.go` modernizes the original concepts and makes them accessible via cloud-based APIs and modern development environments.

-For a detailed history, see [history.md](docs/history.md).
+**Aksharamala** in 2025 builds upon the legacy `Aksharamala` project, which was first developed as a transliteration tool in 1989 (Turbo Pascal), later expanded into a commercial product for Windows (C++/MFC) in the early 2000s, and now revived in Go for modern use cases.
+For a detailed history, see [HISTORY.md](HISTORY.md).

 ## Contributing
 Contributions are welcome!
 Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our process.